Justin Bonaventure Morard de Galles: French Revolution

 His health weakened by his wounds, Morard eventually requested to return to France in 1790.
-He was promoted to Rear Admiral and given command of a division.
+He was promoted to rear admiral and given command of a division.
 Morard was promoted to vice admiral in 1793 and given command of a squadron of three ships of the line and 7 frigates, with his flag on the 110-gun Républicain.
-He first sailed to Saint-Domingue, then back to France, patrolling between Groix and Belle-Île to allow safe passage for merchant shipping into France's ports, in spite of the British blockade.
-However, a lack of moral and basic necessities led his crew to mutiny, and forced him to return to the roads off Brest.
+He first sailed to Saint-Domingue, then back to France, patrolling between Groix and Belle-Île to allow safe passage for merchant shipping into France's ports in spite of the British blockade.
+However, a lack of morale and basic necessities led his crew to mutiny, and forced him to return to the roads off Brest.
 Upon his return, he found the Reign of Terror well in motion, and was arrested.
 He remained a prisoner until the Thermidorian Reaction.